 - P. Organizational Element.
-Headquarters offices or any regional or field office of MSPB. - Q. Physical or Mental Impairment.
-Any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting (1) one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin and endocrine; or (2) any mental or psychological disorder, such as severe intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities. - R. Qualified Individual with a Disability.
-An individual with a disability who satisfies the requisite skill, experience, education, and other job-related requirements of the employment position such individual holds or desires, and who, with or without reasonable accommodation, can perform the essential functions of such a position. - S. Reasonable Accommodation.
-An adjustment or alteration that enables a qualified individual with a disability an equal opportunity to apply for a job, perform job duties, or enjoy benefits and privileges of employment.
-There are three categories of reasonable accommodation: - (1) Modifications or adjustments to a job application process to permit an individual with a disability to be considered for a job, such as providing application forms in alternative formats like large print or Braille. - (2) Modifications or adjustments necessary to enable a qualified individual with a disability to perform the essential functions of the job, such as providing assistive technology to allow a sight-impaired employee to use a computer. - (3) Modifications or adjustments that enable employees with disabilities to enjoy equal benefits and privileges of employment, such as removing physical barriers in an organization's office space or facilities, to include perks to which other employees have free access-like cafeterias, exercise areas, vending machines, or commissaries. - T. Request for Reasonable Accommodation.
-An oral statement or a written statement indicating that an individual needs an adjustment, change at work, or modification in the application process, for a reason related to a medical condition. - U. Requester.
-An employee, applicant, or representative acting on the employee's or applicant's behalf, who requests a reasonable accommodation.
-Examples may include: a family member or health professional. - V. Substantially Limits.
-The inability of an individual to perform a major life activity that most people in the general population can perform, or being restricted as to the condition, manner, or duration under which an individual can perform a particular major life activity as compared to the condition, manner, or duration under which most people in the general population can perform that same major life activity.
-Consistent with the
+Headquarters offices or any regional or field office of MSPB. - Q. Personal Assistance Services.
+Assistance with performing activities of daily living that an individual would typically perform if they did not have a disability, and that is not otherwise required as a reasonable accommodation, including, for example, assistance with removing and putting on clothing, eating, and using the restroom. - R. Physical or Mental Impairment.
+Any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting (1) one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin and endocrine; or (2) any mental or psychological disorder, such as severe intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities. - S. Qualified Individual with a Disability.
+An individual with a disability who satisfies the requisite skill, experience, education, and other job-related requirements of the employment position such individual holds or desires, and who, with or without reasonable accommodation, can perform the essential functions of such a position. - T. Reasonable Accommodation.
+An adjustment or alteration that enables a qualified individual with a disability an equal opportunity to apply for a job, perform job duties, or enjoy benefits and privileges of employment, as well as temporary adjustments or alterations for employees with known limitations due to pregnancy, childbirth, or related medical conditions, whether or not such conditions meet the definition of disability specified in the Americans with Disabilities Act and Rehabilitation Act.